apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. _sec:deffile-vs-dockerfile:

 ------------------------------------------
-apptainer Definition file vs. Dockerfile
+Apptainer Definition file vs. Dockerfile
 ------------------------------------------

-On the following table, you can see which are the similarities/differences between a Dockerfile and a apptainer definition file:
+On the following table, you can see which are the similarities/differences between a Dockerfile and a Apptainer definition file:

 ================ ========================== ================ =============================
-apptainer Definition file                   Dockerfile
+Apptainer Definition file                   Dockerfile
 ------------------------------------------- ----------------------------------------------
 Section          Description                Section          Description
 ================ ========================== ================ =============================